hotelshoe27/Wall_climbing_detecting_based_on_resnet50/README.md

 Download 'yolov4.weights' file to 'weight' folder through above URL.

 **2)(Option)Connect OpenCV with CUDA**
 Before starting this project, you have to build a connection OpenCV with CUDA.
-(It's possible without this connection, but it's very slow😥, Of course you have to have at least one one GPU)
+(It's possible without this connection, but it's very slow😥, Of course you have to have at least one GPU)
 If you want to know how to connect OpenCV with CUDA, See this URL(Korean): https://prlabhotelshoe.tistory.com/24

 ---